senotrusov/notes/arch-linux-installation.md

 flash="/dev/sdX"
 ```

 Use `dd` to write the ISO to the USB device.
-This operation is permanent and destructive.

 ```sh
 sudo dd if=archlinux-x86_64.iso of="${flash:?}" bs=4M status=progress oflag=sync